foraker/look_of_performance/README.md

 If you would find having `ಠ_ಠ`s thrown at you motivating, then this gem's for you.

+You'll get one `ಠ_ಠ` per 100 ms that your action takes to process by default.

 ## Installation

 Add this line to your application's Gemfile: